garrandall/popular-music-data/tracks/sweat--a-la-la-la-la-long--inner-circle.md

 And that's no lie
 Looking in you eyes
 Looking in your big brown eyes
-Ooh girl
+Oh girl
 And i've got this to say to you
 Hey!
-Girl i want to make you sweat
+Girl I want to make you sweat
 Sweat till you can't sweat no more
 And if you cry out
 I'm gonna push it some, more, more
-Girl i want to make you sweat
+Girl I want to make you sweat
 Sweat till you can't sweat no more
 And if you cry out
 I'm gonna push it
 Push it, push it some more
-A la la la la long, a la la la la long long li long long long Ooh yeah
+A la la la la long, a la la la la long long li long long long Oh yeah
 A la la la la long, a la la la la long long li long long long One more time
 A la la la la long, a la la la la long long li long long long